Working Together - Guide for NDIS supervisors

 • A worker is joining the participant’s support team: You make sure the worker understands the supports to be delivered and the participant’s needs and preferences.
 You provide them with the information the participant gave you and check if there is anything they are not sure about before they start.
 You follow up by introducing the new worker to the participant and make sure there is a clear, common understanding of what supports will be delivered and how.

 • A worker you supervise is requesting your help to support a participant: You make time to talk with them so you can identify where and how they need help.
-As part of the conversation, you discuss any related capability development needs and how to address them and update the Capability Development Plan section in in the Worker’s Performance Agreement as needed.
+As part of the conversation, you discuss any related capability development needs and how to address them and update the Capability Development Plan section in the Worker’s Performance Agreement as needed.

 • There is an incident or a near miss: You talk through what happened and the possible causes with the worker and the participant and agree on how to ensure it does not happen again.
 You record the outcome so that the participant and all their support workers are aware of the new arrangements.
-You consider whether there any related capability development needs for the individual worker or across the organisation.
-If so, you update the relevant Worker Capability Development Plan section in in the Worker’s Performance Agreement.
+You consider whether there are any related capability development needs for the individual worker or across the organisation.
+If so, you update the relevant Worker Capability Development Plan section in the Worker’s Performance Agreement.

 • Regular check-ins to discuss how things are going: As part of your regular review, you, the worker and the participant refer back to your earlier agreement on expectations, discuss how things are going, take note of any feedback from the participant or the worker and make any necessary adjustments to how supports are delivered as circumstances or needs change.